 JORDAN, BARBARA CHARLINE

-Among her many honors were induction into the National Women's Hall of Fame in 1990 and a Presidential Medal of Freedom in 1994.
+Among Jordan’s many honors were induction into the Texas Women’s Hall of Fame in 1984 and the National Women's Hall of Fame in 1990.
+She received the Presidential Medal of Freedom in 1994.
 She suffered from a number of ailments in her later years, including a form of multiple sclerosis, and was confined to a wheelchair.
-She survived a near-drowning incident at her home in 1988, but succumbed to pneumonia and leukemia in Austin on January 17, 1996.
+She survived a near-drowning incident at her home in 1988 but succumbed to pneumonia and leukemia in Austin on January 17, 1996.
+At the time of her death, Jordan was survived by her longtime companion, Nancy Earl, with whom she lived in Austin, her mother Arlyne Patten Jordan, and two sisters, Rosemary McGowan and Bernie Creswell.
 Barbara Jordan is buried in the State Cemetery in Austin.
 Her papers are housed at the Barbara Jordan Archives at Texas Southern University.